For Rose Syrup

 Preheat oven to 325 degrees.

-In a food processor, pulse walnuts until coarsely chopped, then set walnuts aside.
+In a food processor, pulse walnuts with the ground cardamom until coarsely chopped, then set walnuts aside.

 Brush the inside of a large cast iron pan or baking dish with lavender butter (to prevent sticking).
 Layer one sheet of dough into the pan, brush generously with butter, then repeat 9 times, being sure to cover entire bottom of pan.
 (Should be 10 layers on the bottom of the pan.)

-When all layers are placed, spread 1/2 chopped walnuts evenly on top.
+When all layers are placed, spread 1/2 chopped walnuts evenly on top as well as a few diced Medjool dates.
 Lay another sheet of dough atop this, brush with butter, then repeat 4 times.
 (Should be 5 layers in the middle of the baklava.)

 Layer the remaining walnuts.
 Layer another sheet of dough atop this, brush butter, then repeat an additional 4 times.
-Continue this process of alternating walnuts/dough until there are no more nuts, making sure to properly butter the last layer of phyllo dough on top.
+Continue this process of alternating walnuts and dates/dough until there are no more nuts, making sure to properly butter the last layer of phyllo dough on top.

 Using a knife, cut desired shapes into the top of the baklava (optional).